 Pay Close Attention To Transparency And Anti-fraud Practices

-If there are issues that constantly revolve around networks, it’s the lack of transparency and high level of fraud.
+If there are issues that constantly revolve around networks, it’s the lack of transparency and a high level of fraud.
 For years, this was and continues to be the recurring plot that is the main reason why there’s usually little trust between advertisers and ad network.
 Here’s one of the countless varieties of both fraud and lack of transparency.
-An ad buy sold on an average CPM could wind up on a number of low-demand and/or low-CPM impressions, balanced by a few high CPM impressions.
+An ad buys sold on an average CPM could wind up on a number of low-demand and/or low-CPM impressions, balanced by a few high CPM impressions.
 The result is the ad network hitting its CPM target with a considerable profit margin while the advertiser’s purchase of premium impressions turns out to be a dud.

 One analysis showed that eight ad networks consist of nothing more than fraudulent clicks, while another 35 revealed to contain more than 50% fraud.
 With such high levels of bot traffic and other types of fraud, is it any wonder advertisers have a tough time trusting ad networks?